-The wheels can be adjusted to point straight ahead or have a toe-in or toe-out setting.
+The wheels can be adjusted to point straight ahead or have a toein or toe-out setting.
 To help you remember, look down at your feet.
 For toe-in, your feet point towards each other.
 For toe-out, your feet point away from each other.

-The toe angle of the front wheels can be adjusted by varying the length of the toe links that connect the steering linkage to the front steering blocks.
-The front toe links are equipped with turnbuckles.
+The toe angle of the front wheels can be adjusted by varying the length of the toe links that connect the steering linkage to the front axle carriers.
+The toe angle of the rear wheels can be adjusted by varying the length of the metal toe links that connect the rear bulkheads to the rear axle carriers.
+The front toe links and rear toe links are equipped with turnbuckles.
 The lengths of the toe links can be adjusted by turning them with the included turnbuckle wrench.
-The toe angle of the rear can be adjusted by changing the rear aluminum tie bar.
-The factory tie bar provides 4-degrees of toe in for each rear wheel.
-Toe can be changed to 3 or 5-degrees by installing optional tie bars (sold separately).

-Toe: Base Factory Settings
+Toe Base Factory Settings